Heterogeneous Federated Fine-Tuning with Parallel One-Rank Adaptation¶

 Key Findings¶

-- Cosine similarity heatmaps show that PLoRA modules at the same rank index converge across clients after training (high diagonal values), while modules at different rank indices remain independent (low off-diagonal values), indicating that each rank captures distinct knowledge while clients converge.
+- Cosine similarity heatmaps show PLoRA modules of the same rank index converge across clients (high diagonal), while different ranks remain independent (low off-diagonal).

-- Fed-PLoRA demonstrates a larger advantage in non-IID settings, suggesting that zero initialization noise is especially critical under data heterogeneity.
+- Fed-PLoRA shows greater advantages in non-IID settings, indicating that zero initialization noise is critical for heterogeneous data.

-- Communication, computation, and memory overhead are comparable to existing methods, introducing no additional cost.
+- Communication, computation, and memory overheads remain comparable to existing methods.

 Highlights & Insights¶